jimpurbrick/thecreationengine/content/replaying-replicated-redux.md

 application history, so I wondered whether something similar could be built for replicated redux.

-Some hacking on these ideas produced 'replayConsistency': a generalisation of the Half Life optimistic update ideas applied to arbitrary Redux actions.
+Some hacking on these ideas produced `replayConsistency`: a generalisation of the Half Life optimistic update ideas applied to arbitrary Redux actions.
 When a non-master client generates a valid local action it is sent to the master, immediately reduced locally,